aurorascharff/rsc-workshop/STEPS-3h.md

 ## App: Finish CRUD with React 19 form actions and .bind

 - La oss fullføre CRUD her
+- Data access layer actions, prefer extracting the actions
+- You could also make a contact.ts service/action file when you get alot, for this is easier to work with now in the workshop
 - Create: createEmptyContact.ts.
 How can we use this in the layout?
 - Form and action-prop layout.tsx, mention onClick and hydration and web standards.
 Don't need to extract to "use client".
 Would have needed a new component.
 Uten revalidate, så med revalidate.
 - Noen som er kjent med form actions?
 Hva skjer, hvordan brukes de?
 Method post og action med route.
 Nå kan de bindes til funksjoner.